-- Over the shorter term (latest quarter compared to previous quarter) output increased in both Wales and the UK (up 1.1 per cent and up 1.0 per cent respectively).
-The increase in Wales is largely accounted for by increases in the output of Administrative & Support Service Activities whilst the increase in the UK is largely accounted for by increases in the output of Professional, Scientific & Technical Activities.
+- Over the short term (latest quarter compared to previous quarter) output increased in both Wales (1.4 per cent) and the UK (1.2 per cent).
+The increase in Wales is largely accounted for by an increase in the output of Administrative & Support Service Activities whilst the increase in the UK is largely accounted for by an increase in the output of Information & Communication Activities.

 Tel: 0300 025 6960